Auto Accident FAQ

 Insurance company bad faith refers to when your insurance company doesn't act in your best interests and intentionally refuses to accept your claim when it knows that your claim is valid.
 When this occurs, it's important to take strong legal action as soon as possible.
 That's why we want to meet with you if you believe an insurance company is trying to avoid paying you the money you rightfully deserve.
 We know what strategies work and how to hold such corporations responsible.

 Yes.
 This is something insurance companies don't want people to know.
 If an insurance company makes you a settlement offer after your accident, you have the right to ask them for more money.
 And since expenses can add up fast after an accident, we strongly encourage you to demand the maximum compensation for medical expenses, lost income and more.
+Again, in many instances, an accident victim is not going to know the full extent of injuries and losses for weeks and months.
+There is no need to rush because you will very likely sell yourself short.
+Also, the first offer is never the best offer.
+It’s a negotiation.
 The best way to fight for maximum compensation is to retain an experienced attorney who can review your case and make sure every possible avenue of compensation is explored.

-There is no set dollar amount for car accidents.
-Each one is different.
-Some are worth a few hundred or few thousand dollars.
+There is no set dollar amount for car accidents, and nobody can predict the future, particularly without all the facts about your injuries which may take weeks or months to play out.
+Each case is different.
+Some claims are worth a few hundred or few thousand dollars.
 Others can potentially be worth millions of dollars.
 The amount can vary depending on the circumstances of your accident and in particular the severity of the injury.
 Did you or a loved one sustain a permanent injury?
 Are you unable to work for several weeks, months or perhaps ever again?
 All of these issues need to be factored in when determining the value of your auto accident.
-Our attorneys do not take a one size fits all approach because we know all cases and clients are different
+Our law firm does not take a one size fits all approach because we know all cases and clients are different.
+If any lawyer claims that he knows the value of the case before having all the facts, he is doing you a disservice.

 Victims of car accidents can recover damages (financial compensation) for injuries and related expenses by proving negligence of another person in a personal injury action.
 The law does not provide an avenue for compensation when the accident was your own fault.